 In the context of the implementation of the project and in accordance with national legislation, the environmental assessment office of Niger (BEEEI) is responsible for the monitoring of environmental and social issues.
 Thus, the BEEEI is involved in the selection of sub-projects in order to define the category of ESIA required based on the environment and social impacts and risks.
-Environmental and social impact assessment of sub-projects will be prepared by the beneficiaries and submitted to the BEEEI for review.
+Environmental and social impact assessment of sub-projects will be prepared by the beneficiaries and submitted to the BEEEI for review and approval.

 The implementation of mitigation measures will be monitored by the BEEEI on all the sites of the project.
 To do so, an agreement was signed between the BEEEI and the "Direction Générale du Genie Rural" (DGGR).
 The Article 8 of the agreement specifies the tasks of the BEEEI for the management of the Environmental and Social Management Framework (ESMF) and the Pest and Pesticides Management Plan (PPMP) issues related to the sub-project.
-The details of the intervention of the BEEEI are attached to the agreement (See appendix 9).